 Otfrid von Weißenburg: Gospel Harmony

-Being able to study under Rhabanus Maurus (780–856) during the 9th century in Fulda is comparable to a stay in Oxford today.
-In any case, Otfrid von Weißenburg probably became a member of the court chapel after his stay, before he worked as a scholar in the monastery of Weißenburg in Alsace in the functions of a teacher, librarian, and exegete.
-It was there that he completed this Gospel Harmony before 871, a text that compiles a unified account of the life and ministry of Jesus from the Four Gospels.
-What distinguishes it from other texts: Otfrid writes not in Latin, but in Old High German, thus becoming one of the first known German poets; he rhymes the total of 7,106 verses with internal rhymes in what was later named Otfridvers, thus replacing the Germanic Stabreim.
+Being able to study under Rhabanus Maurus (c.
+780–856) during the 9th century in Fulda is comparable to a stay in Oxford today.
+In any case, Otfrid von Weißenburg (c.
+790–875) probably became a member of the court chapel after his stay, before he worked as a scholar in the monastery of Weißenburg in Alsace in the functions of a teacher, librarian, and exegete.
+It was there that he completed this Gospel Harmony before 871, a text that compiles a unified account of the life and ministry of Jesus from the Four Gospels and reflects a central interest of the Carolingian Renaissance, namely the understanding of the Christian salvific history through the creative study of the biblical texts.
+What distinguishes Otfrid from other authors is that he does not write in Latin, but in Old High German, thus becoming one of the first known German poets; he rhymes the total of 7,106 verses with internal rhymes in what was later named Otfridvers, thus replacing the Germanic Stabreim.
 Otfrid's hand is still tangible in the Codex Vindobonensis 2687: it is the copy that the magister himself used and corrected.

 Otfrid von Weißenburg: Gospel Harmony